 It was a cold, dark, starry night and I remember it clearly.
-I was a little girl, being carried out of church, sleepy-eyed, draped over a shoulder and being taken home ready for bed.
-It was our annual ‘convention’ at church, which meant services every night for a week, with guest speakers and excited, floor-thumping, tambourine-led worship.
+I was a little girl being carried out of church draped over a shoulder, sleepy-eyed and being taken home ready to be turned into bed.
+It was our annual ‘convention’ at church which meant services every night for a week with guest speakers and excited, floor-thumping, tambourine-led worship.
 The floor would shake as people jumped up and down, dancing, singing, loving every minute.

-Us kids would play ‘revival’ at the back of church, by arranging a bunch of children to stand in a line.
+Us kids would play ‘revival’ at the back of church by lining up a bunch of children in a straight formation.
 We took it in turns to either be a ‘catcher’ or the ‘preacher’ who moved methodically down the line, pushing the other kids over into the arms of the catchers.
 We had Picture Bibles (to read during the sermon) and plastic instruments to jump up and down with during worship.

-Later, during family post-party discussions, we realised just how thankful we were for having grown up in church.
+I am realising just how thankful I am for having grown up in church.
 Many of our friends grew up under the same traditions, but later thought it wasn’t for them and walked away.
-It wasn’t always easy for my brother and I too – we both ran off and had our rebellions, but we eventually found our way home.
+It wasn’t always easy for my brother and I too – we both ran off and had our rebellions but we eventually found our way home.

 I’m feeling thankful today for a family and church legacy of love which was given to us as children and which we hope to pass on to others.